-Effective assessment is essential to this, developing quality teaching and learning.
-Assessment for Learning (AfL) is a fundamental tool utilised by the school to identify how well a child is learning, and deepen their understanding and learning, and thus, secure progress and raise attainment.
+Effective assessment is essential to this, in order to develop high-quality teaching and learning.
+Assessment for Learning (AfL) is a fundamental tool utilised by the school to identify how well a child is learning, to deepen their understanding and learning, and thus, secure progress and raise attainment.